AndriiSolomka/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model 🖐️ used
-  - Modeling
+  - Modeling 🖐️ used
   - Subject domain
-  - Algorithm 🖐 used
+  - Algorithm 🖐️ used
-  - Syntax 🖐 used
+  - Syntax 🖐️ used
   - Semantics
-  - Abstraction
+  - Abstraction 🖐️ used
-  - Paradigm 🖐 used
+  - Paradigm 🖐️ used
-  - Programm
+  - Programm 🖐️ used
-  - Programming paradigm 🖐 used
+  - Programming paradigm 🖐️ used
-  - Programming language 🖐 used
+  - Programming language 🖐️ used
   - Contract
-  - Module
+  - Module 🖐️ used
-  - Library
+  - Library 🖐️ used
-  - Package
+  - Package 🖐️ used
   - Component
   - Framework
   - Platform
-  - Source code
+  - Source code 🖐️ used
-  - Object code
+  - Object code 🖐️ used
-  - Machine code
+  - Machine code 🖐️ used
   - Microcode
-  - Software engineering
+  - Software engineering 🖐️ used
-  - Decomposition
+  - Decomposition 🖐️ used
   - Control flow
   - Data flow
   - Code reuse
-  - Defensive programming
+  - Defensive programming 🖐️ used
-  - Don't repeat yourself (DRY)
+  - Don't repeat yourself (DRY) 🖐️ used
-  - KISS principle
+  - KISS principle 🖐️ used
 - Syntax and concepts
-  - Value 🖐 used
+  - Value 🖐️ used
-  - Identifier 🖐 used
+  - Identifier 🖐️ used
-  - Variable 🖐 used
+  - Variable 🖐️ used
-  - Constant 🖐 used
+  - Constant 🖐️ used
-  - Scalar  🖐 used
+  - Scalar 🖐️ used
-  - Literal 🖐 used
+  - Literal 🖐️ used
-  - Expression 🖐 used
+  - Expression 🖐️ used
   - Heap 👂 heard
-  - Function 🖐 used
+  - Function 🖐️ used
-  - Procedure 👂 heard
+  - Procedure👂 heard
-  - Method 👂 heard
+  - Method 🖐️ used
-  - Class 🖐 used
+  - Class 🖐️ used
-  - Prototype  heard
+  - Prototype 👂 heard
-  - Event 🖐 used
+  - Event 🖐️ used
-  - Type 🖐 used
+  - Type 🖐️ used
-  - Flag 🖐 used
+  - Flag 🖐️ used
-  - Lexical scope 🖐 used
+  - Lexical scope 🖐️ used
-  - Code block 🖐 used
+  - Code block 🖐️ used
-  - Conditions 🖐 used
+  - Conditions 🖐️ used
-  - Loops 🖐 used
+  - Loops 🖐️ used
-  - Assignment 🖐 used
+  - Assignment 🖐️ used
-  - Regular expression 🖐 used
+  - Regular expression 🖐️ used
-  - Interface 👂 heard
+  - Interface👂 heard
   - Namespaces 👂 heard
   - Call stack 👂 heard
   - Naming conventions 👂 heard
   - Coding conventions 👂 heard
-  - Camel case 🖐 used
+  - Camel case 🖐️ used
-  - Snake case 🖐 used
+  - Snake case 🖐️ used
   - Kebab case
   - Trailing commas
   - Return early
   - Fail-fast
 - Types
-  - Primitive types 🖐 used
+  - Primitive types 🖐️ used
-  - Reference types 🖐 used
+  - Reference types 🖐️ used
   - Type systems
-  - Strong typing
+  - Strong typing 👂 heard
-  - Weak typeing
+  - Weak typing 🖐️ used
   - Duck typing
-  - Static typing
+  - Static typing 👂 heard
-  - Dynamic typing 🖐 used
+  - Dynamic typing 🖐️ used
   - Nominal typing
-  - Structural typing 🖐 used
+  - Structural typing 🖐️ used
   - Explicit typing
   - Type inference
   - Covariance
   - Contravariance
 - Functions
-  - Signature 🖐 used
+  - Signature 🖐️ used
-  - Argument 🖐 used
+  - Argument 🖐️ used
-  - Parameter 🖐 used
+  - Parameter 🖐️ used
-  - Pure function 🖐 used
+  - Pure function 🖐️ used
-  - Lambda expression 🖐 used
+  - Lambda expression 🖐️ used
   - Side effects 👂 heard
   - Closure 👂 heard
   - Partial application 👂 heard
   - Currying 👂 heard
   - Higher order 👂 heard
-  - Recursion 🖐 used
+  - Recursion 🖐️ used
   - Tail call optimisation
-  - Callback 🖐 used
+  - Callback 🖐️ used
-  - Listener 🖐 used
+  - Listener 🖐️ used
   - Composition
   - Pipe
-  - Memoize
+  - Memoize 🖐️ used
-  - Wrapper
+  - Wrapper 🖐️ used
   - Functor
   - Monad
   - Monoid
   - Generator
   - Coroutine
 - Data structures
-  - Array 🖐 used
+  - Array 🖐️ used
-  - Structure 🖐 used
+  - Structure 🖐️ used
-  - Record 🖐 used
+  - Record 🖐️ used
-  - Enum 🖐 used
+  - Enum 🖐️ used
-  - Instance 🖐 used
+  - Instance 🖐️ used
-  - Cbject🖐 used
+  - Cbject 🖐️ used
-  - Collection 🖐 used
+  - Collection 🖐️ used
-  - Set 🖐 used
+  - Set 🖐️ used
-  - Hash table 🖐 used
+  - Hash table 🖐️ used
-  - Linked list 👂 heard
+  - Linked list 🖐️ used
-  - Doubly list 👂 heard
+  - Doubly list 🖐️ used
   - Unrolled list 👂 heard
   - Circular list 👂 heard
-  - Queue
+  - Queue 🖐️ used
-  - Stack 🖐 used
+  - Stack 🖐️ used
-  - Deque
+  - Deque 🖐️ used
-  - Tree 🖐 used
+  - Tree 🖐️ used
-  - Graph 🖐 used
+  - Graph 🖐️ used
-  - Iterator 🖐 used
+  - Iterator 🖐️ used
   - Mutable state
   - Immutable state
   - Serialization
-  - String parsing 🖐 used
+  - String parsing 🖐️ used
-  - JSON
+  - JSON 🖐️ used
   - JSON5
   - YAML
 - Networking
-  - DNS
+  - DNS 🖐️ used
-  - CDN
+  - CDN 🖐️ used
   - CORS
-  - IPv4
+  - IPv4 🖐️ used
-  - IPv6
+  - IPv6 🖐️ used
-  - NAT
+  - NAT 🖐️ used
-  - URL
+  - URL 🖐️ used
   - URN
   - URI
 - Process and tools